Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Introduction

 For stochastic systems, work on \emph{Stochastic MPC (SMPC)} \cite{SMPC:mesbah2016, SMPC:heirung2018, SMPC:farina2016} has focused on modelling the uncertainty in systems probabilistically.
 SMPC methods optimize over feedback control policies rather than control actions, resulting in performance benefits when compared to the naive use of deterministic MPC \cite{SMPC_MPC:kumar2019}.
 Additionally, SMPC allows the use of probabilistic constraints, useful for computing risk-aware controllers.
 Another MPC method dealing with uncertainty is \emph{Robust MPC (RMPC)} \cite{RMPC:bemporad2007}, which attempts to conservatively guard against the worst-case deterministic uncertainty; our focus here is on the stochastic case.

-For deterministic linear time-invariant (LTI) systems, recent work has demonstrated that the data-driven control methods can produce controls that are equivalent to their model-based counterparts \cite{DDC:markovsky2008, DeePC:coulson2019a}.
+The best achievable performance obtainable via data-driven control is clearly that of model-based control with a perfect model.
+For deterministic linear time-invariant (LTI) systems, recent work has demonstrated that the data-driven control methods can indeed produce controls that are equivalent to their model-based counterparts \cite{SPC:huang2008, DeePC:coulson2019a}.
 However, for stochastic systems, equivalence between a data-based and model-based method have not been established, except in a few special cases which will be discussed shortly.
-Thus, the focus of this work is to develop a data-driven stochastic MPC framework with provable equivalence to its model-based SMPC counterpart.
+Thus, the focus of this work is to develop a stochastic data-driven control framework with provable equivalence to its model-based SMPC counterpart.

 \emph{Related Work:} Although data-driven control has been developed for decades, early work on data-driven methods did not adequately account for constraints on input and output; see examples in \cite{DDC:Hou2013}.
 This observation led to the development of \emph{Data-Driven Predictive Control (DDPC)} as data-driven control methods incorporating input and output constraints.
-Two of the best known DDPC methods are Data-Enabled Predictive Control (DeePC) \cite{DeePC:coulson2019a, DeePC:coulson2019b, DeePC:coulson2021} and Subspace Predictive Control (SPC) \cite{SPC:favoreel1999, SPC:huang2008}, both of which have been applied in multiple experiments with reliable results \cite{DeePCApp:elokda2021quadcopters, DeePCApp:carlet2020motorDrives, DeePCApp:mahdavipour2022combinedCycle, DeePCApp:huang2019gridConnected, DeePCApp:huang2021oscillationDamping, DeePCApp:zhao2021frequencyRegulation}.
-On the theoretical side, for \emph{deterministic} LTI systems, both DeePC and SPC produce equivalent control actions to model-based MPC~\cite{DeePC:coulson2019a, Fiedler2021}.
-This equivalence implies that for deterministic systems, DeePC and SPC perform as well as their model-based counterpart, namely MPC.
+Two of the best known DDPC methods are Data-enabled Predictive Control (DeePC) \cite{DeePC:coulson2019a, DeePC:coulson2019b, DeePC:coulson2021} and Subspace Predictive Control (SPC) \cite{SPC:huang2008}, both of which have been applied in multiple experiments with reliable results \cite{DeePCApp:elokda2021quadcopters, DeePCApp:carlet2020motorDrives, DeePCApp:mahdavipour2022combinedCycle, DeePCApp:huang2019gridConnected, DeePCApp:huang2021oscillationDamping, DeePCApp:zhao2021frequencyRegulation}.
+On the theoretical side, for \emph{deterministic} LTI systems, both DeePC and SPC yield equivalent control actions to MPC, which is their model-based counterpart \cite{DeePC:coulson2019a, SPC:huang2008}.

 Beyond the idealized case with deterministic linear systems, real-world systems are often stochastic and non-linear, and real-life data typically are perturbed by noise.
 Hence, data-driven methods in practice need to adapt to data that is subject to these perturbations.
 Most classical data-driven control methods are designed in robust ways \cite{DDC:Hou2013}, so their control performances are not sensitive to noisy data.
 In application of SPC with noisy data, a predictor matrix is often computed with denoising methods, such as prediction error methods \cite{DeePCApp:huang2019gridConnected, DeePCApp:huang2021oscillationDamping} and truncated singular value decomposition \cite{DeePCApp:carlet2020motorDrives}.